GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 Create the render settings nodes:

-1. Select the Group node.
+1. First, select the Group node.
+Now, the next scene node you create will automatically connect to it.

+2. Then, create the following nodes in sequence:
-2. Create a StandardOptions node (_Scene_ > _Globals_ > _StandardOptions_).
-It will automatically connect to the output of the Group node and become selected.
+    - StandardOptions (_Scene_ > _Globals_ > _StandardOptions_): Determines the camera, resolution, and blur settings of the scene.

-3. Create an AppleseedOptions node (_Appleseed_ > _Options_).
-It will connect automatically to the output of the StandardOptions node and become selected.
+    - AppleseedOptions (_Appleseed_ > _Options_): Determines the settings of the Appleseed renderer.

-4. Create an Outputs node (_Scene_ > _Globals_ > _Outputs_).
-It will connect and become selected like the others.
+    - Outputs (_Scene_ > _Globals_ > _Outputs_): Determines what kind of output image will be created by the renderer.

-5. Create an InteractiveAppleseedRender node (_Appleseed_ > _InteractiveRender_).
+    - InteractiveAppleseedRender (_Appleseed_ > _InteractiveRender_): An instance of Appleseed's progressive renderer.

-6. Create a Catalogue node (_Image_ > _Utility_ > _Catalogue_).
-It does not need to be connected to anything.
-Instead, place it next to the InteractiveAppleseedRender node.
+3. Finally, create a Catalogue node (_Image_ > _Utility_ > _Catalogue_).
+This is an image node for listing and displaying a directory of images in the _Viewer_.
+By default, it points to the default output directory of your script's rendered images.
+Place it next to the InteractiveAppleseedRender node.

     ![The render-related nodes](images/graphEditorRenderSettings.png "The render-related nodes")

-Briefly, here is the function of each of these nodes:

-- StandardOptions node: Determines the camera, resolution, and blur settings of the scene.
-- AppleseedOptions node: Determines the settings of the Appleseed renderer.
-- Outputs node: Determines what kind of output image will be created by the renderer.
-- InteractiveAppleseedRender node: An instance of Appleseed's progressive renderer.
-- Catalogue node: A node for listing and displaying a directory of images in the _Viewer_.
-By default, it points to the default output directory of your script's rendered images.

     > Note :
     > The Catalogue node is not a scene node, but an image node.
 It cannot be connected to a scene node.

-In keeping with what we said earlier about nodes passing scenes to other nodes: with the exception of the Catalogue node, each of these render options nodes only apply to the scene delivered to them through their input plugs.
-If you had another unconnected scene running in parallel, none of these render settings would apply to it.
+In keeping with what we said earlier about nodes passing scenes to other nodes: each of the render nodes only applies to the scene delivered to it through its input plugs.
+If you had another unconnected scene running in parallel, none of these render properties would apply to it.

-Although the scene contains a camera, you will need to point the StandardOptions node to it:
+Although the scene contains a camera, you will need to tell the StandardOptions node to set it as a global property of the scene:

 1. Select the StandardOptions node.

 2. Specify the camera using the _Node Editor:_
     1. Click the _Camera_ section to expand it.
     2. Toggle the switch next to the Camera plug to enable it.
     3. Type `/group/camera` into the plug's field.

 Next, you need to add an image type to render: